 Color is utilized to help define interiors and provide focal points in generally featureless rooms in today’s open-plan houses, where kitchens, living rooms, and dining rooms are commonly combined into one vast space.
+Are you stuck wondering what color should I paint my rooms?
 The trick, of course, is determining how to choose paint colors and where to utilize them.

 How To Choose Paint Colors for Interior Rooms